chaosjester/PHPInstallMiiRepo/readme.md

 Profit

-If you want to automate this, you can set up a cron job "php /path/to/repoupdate.php" with your desired times
+If you want to automate this, you can set up a cron job (*nix) or schedulated task (Windows) "php /path/to/repoupdate.php" with your desired times